Nature and conservation

 Bruce Visitor Centre

-Pukaha Mount Bruce is in northern Wairarapa, located on State highway 2, 30 km north of Masterton and 10 km south of Eketahuna on State Highway 2.
+The Pukaha Mount Bruce Visitor Centre is located on SH2, 30 km north of Masterton and 10 km south of Eketahuna.

 Know before you go